develprr/metamatic-framework/README.md

 will fire two distinct CONNECT events.
 It will fire a state-related event with format CONNECT/[STORE_NAME]:[NESTED_STATE_NAME], and a store-related CONNECT/[STORE_NAME]

-And if you connect the component to many states inside a store using *connectToStates* then for each state CONNECT/[STORE_NAME]:[NESTED_STATE_NAME] is fired and finally one CONNECT/[STORE_NAME] event is fire.
+And if you connect the component to many states inside a store using *connectToStates* then for each state CONNECT/[STORE_NAME]:[NESTED_STATE_NAME] is fired and finally one CONNECT/[STORE_NAME] event is fired.
 For example, you want to connect your React component to nested states *model* and *speed* inside *carModelDetails* state inside store STORE_CAR_MODEL_ITEM:

 ```js